From hidden navigation and pop-out menus, to wearables and split screen, these are the web design trends we expect to shape 2017.

 03. Material Design Lite (MDL)

 Material Design Lite, or MDL, optimizes the paper-like design language for the web.
 With guidebooks, six pre-existing templates, and open-source components, MDL makes Material Design accessible to any website or web app designer.

 The same physics-based interface still applies: layers, motions, shading, etc. are all used practically to show usability in a way that mirrors how we interact with the real world.

-- An improvement on classic Material Design, retaining its
+- An improvement on classic Material Design, retaining its original benefits

 - Better learnability from “lifelike” interface

 Physics-based mechanics.
 Play on MDL’s strengths by keeping in line with real-life physics principles, namely:

 - Shadows should appear as if coming from the same natural light source